Our mission is to help create sustainable high quality experiences for tourists.

 With flickr, we have created Collections and Albums for Tourists to look over.

 Please consider joining our flickr group page to help us with content.
-As of the Spring of 2021, there is not enough content to show our flickr index page on our trip planning pages.
 While ASTC is out in the field, we will use flickr to show our travels.

 ASTC has created a Twitter index with links to help Trip Planners and Tourists.

-Sadly, many tourism services organizations do not have Twitter accounts to help tourists and it only takes minutes to set up a free account.
+Sadly, many tourism service organizations do not have Twitter accounts to help tourists and it only takes minutes to set up a free account.
 There is a market failure here.

 Creators of such Twitter accounts can rely upon the hospitality of residents who know the area the best, and who actually like to help travelers and strangers.
 Therefore, tourism employees can mostly moderate content.
 It is imperative that every tourist receive a response because they know people are reading and choosing not to connect with them.